- Ability to activate and deactivate DST Mode (Digital Shielding Technology) for the ultimate in EMI Suppression.

 It can afford to wait a few more minutes to be found!

 Most metal detectors function through creating a magnetic field.
 The device detects disruptions in that area and triggers the sounds that let you know that there's metal below the Earth.
 If you hold your coils lower, the deeper they'll penetrate the ground.
 This means, of course, that you should have your detector as close to the ground as possible, at all times.
-While metal detectors do detect in a slightly wider range than the box that has the coils would lead you to believe, it's best only to consider a patch of ground that's had the detector swung over it for checking.
+While metal detectors do detect in a slightly wider range than the box that has the coils would lead you to believe, it's best only to consider a patch of ground that's had the detector swung over it for check out.

 Walking while bringing metal detectors is a little like mowing the lawn or painting the driveway.
 Imagine that each sweep of the device topples off a row of the lawn but that, just like when running a lawnmower, you need to overlap your sweeps.
 Do these sweeps slowly.
 You mustn't swing your arm energetically as you're detecting; it has to be a slow and deliberate movement.
 The concept is to allow your metal detector enough time to detect small deposits of metal beneath the surface, and this is not possible with quick sweeps in general.
 If you're in an object-laden spot, make sure to spend more time in each sweep.